Committed-Bodies/committedbodies-website/src/routes/blog/new-concept-in-fitness-transformation-pay-as-you-go.md

 P﻿ayment is required before attending a class, so if you have not yet made the payment, arrive 10 minutes before the scheduled start of the class to attend to this.

+A﻿ccess is limited to class specific studios.

-This does not include access to use the various gym equipment or weight training sectors.
+This does not include access to use the various gym equipment, (unless it is required for that class), or weight training sectors.

 S﻿hould you require more information:
 Contact us to find out exactly how this works.